 Carnegie is incorporating Semtech’s LoRa devices and wireless radio frequency technology into their Longview IoT Solution.

 Connectivity solution provider Carnegie Technologies and semiconductor manufacturer Semtech Corporation have joined forces to create a new IoT solution.
-Semtech’s LoRa devices and wireless radio frequency tech will be integrated into Carnegie’s Longview IoT solution.
+Carnegie’s Longview IoT solution will integrate Semtech’s LoRa devices and wireless radio frequency technology.

 Longview offers a comprehensive selection of sensors and gateways combined with cloud analytics and applications.

-They come pre-configured and ready to work right out of the box.
-With Semtech’s network technology, it also offers range and efficient power management and can be used with deployments of any size.
+These apps come pre-configured and ready to work right out of the box.
+When combined with Semtech’s network technology, it also offers range, efficient power management, and use with any size deployments.

-“Longview is a game-changer for enterprises who, with our comprehensive IoT solution, no longer have to hassle with cobbling together systems and platforms from multiple vendors,” said Brad Bush, managing director of Internet of Things for Carnegie Technologies.
+“Longview is a game-changer for enterprises who, with our comprehensive IoT solution, no longer have to hassle with cobbling together systems and platforms from multiple vendors,” says Brad Bush, managing director of Internet of Things for Carnegie Technologies.
 “We picked Semtech’s LoRa devices and the LoRaWAN protocol as the best low power wide area network (LPWAN) technology in the market today.”